Why Arkansas Law?

 The National Jurist

-- Ranked among the National Jurist magazine’s Top 20 Best Value Law Schools in the nation
+- Named among the National Jurist magazine’s Top 20 Best Value Law Schools in the nation

 - 2014 peak ranking: #1 Best Value Law School